National Living Wage explained & updated rates for 2025

 Considerations for adopting the Real Living Wage

-The investment will backfire if this support is then pulled down the line.
-Brewdog found that out earlier this year when it relinquished its Real Living Wage status, citing the hospitality pay crisis that has left 19% of firms unable to meet employee wage expectations this year.
+Brewdog came under fire last year when it relinquished its Real Living Wage status, citing the hospitality pay crisis that has left 19% of firms unable to meet employee wage expectations.

 The move proved to be a real beer spill for the Scottish brewer.
 Critics said it showed hypocrisy on Brewdog’s part and a lack of empathy for its low-earning workforce.

-This is why commitment to the Real Living Wage is not to be taken lightly.
-Employees on the RLW will earn approximately £1,092 a year more than a worker on the NLW (and £3,334 more than a worker on the London Living Wage).
+Full-time employees (around 39 hours per week) on the RLW can earn approximately £2,262 a year more (around £4,900 more for London-based staff).
 This is a great bonus for employees, but it’s also a significant cost burden for employers.

 Crunching the numbers is key.
 Curious business owners should first complete a cash flow forecast to test how adopting the Real Living Wage might impact budgets long-term.